U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 World coal reserves

-As of January 1, 2009, total recoverable reserves of coal around the world were estimated at 946 billion tons—reflecting a reserves-to-production ratio of approximately 120 years (Table 12).36 Historically, estimates of world recoverable coal reserves, although relatively stable, have declined gradually from 1,145 billion tons in 1991 to 909 billion tons in 2008 .
-In 2009, however, the estimate increased to 946 billion tons with the upward revision of 37 billion tons reflecting a new assessment of Germany's lignite reserves.
-Although the overall decline in estimated reserves from 1991 to 2009 is sizable, the large reserves-to-production ratio for world coal indicates that sufficient coal will be available to meet demand well into the future.
+As of January 1, 2012, total recoverable reserves of coal around the world were estimated at 978 billion tons—providing a reserves-to-production ratio of approximately 110 years (Table 4-3).
+Historically, estimates of world recoverable coal reserves, although relatively stable, have declined gradually from 1,145 billion tons in 1991 to 909 billion tons in 2008 [162, 163].
+In the most recently published reserves data (as of January 1, 2009, and January 1, 2012), estimates of total world coal reserves increased, with new assessments for Germany (2009) adding 37 billion tons of recoverable coal reserves, Indonesia (2012) adding 25 billion tons, and Turkey (2012) adding 7 billion tons.
+Although the overall decline in estimated reserves from 1991 to 2012 was sizable, the large reserves-to-production ratio for world coal indicates that sufficient coal will be available to meet demand well into the future.
 Further, because recoverable reserves are a subset of total coal resources, recoverable reserve estimates for a number of regions with large coal resource bases—notably, China and the United States—could increase substantially as coal mining technology improves and additional geological assessments of coal resources are completed.

 Quality and geological characteristics of coal deposits are important parameters for coal reserves.
 Coal is heterogeneous, with quality (for example, characteristics such as heat, sulfur, and ash content) varying significantly by region and even within individual coal seams.
 At the top end of the quality spectrum are premium-grade bituminous coals, or coking coals, used to manufacture coke for the steelmaking process.
-Coking coals produced in the United States have an estimated heat content of 26.3 million Btu per ton and relatively low sulfur content of approximately 0.9 percent by weight.
+Coking coals produced in the United States in 2012 had an estimated heat content of 28.7 million Btu/ton and a relatively low sulfur content of approximately 0.9% by weight.
 At the other end of the spectrum are reserves of low-Btu lignite.
 On a Btu basis, lignite reserves show considerable variation.
-Estimates published by the International Energy Agency for 2010 indicate that the average heat content of lignite in major producing countries varies from a low of 4.9 million Btu per ton in Greece to a high of 12.9 million Btu per ton in Canada.
+Estimates published by the International Energy Agency for 2012 indicate that the average heat content of lignite in major producing countries varies from a low of 4.8 million Btu/ton in Greece to a high of 12.9 million Btu/ton in Canada.